larrylawl/TimetableGenerator/README.md

 ## Notes
 1. If classes are the same, they MUST go together
 2. Temp removed D&E for their lecture type/tutorial goes on the same timing, which will mess the algo up
+3. https://nusmods.com/venues > Collection of all tut venues